 - Receive.
 Imagine how you’ll feel once you accomplish your goal.
 What would life be like?
 Visualize.
 This’ll prime your actions in the right direction.

 Again, I’m all for planning, being motivated, and believing in yourself.
 However, the one big caveat to all this is that your actions have to back up your state of mind.
 As Gary Vee says “the law of attraction only works if you do.”
-So think positive, prep for success and then work like a madman to get what you want.
+So think positive thoughts, prep for success, pay attention, and then work like a madman to get what you want.

 The Secret Review

 They say the best books split the audience and this one definitely does.
 Some people swear on it like gospel, others dismiss it as feel-good mumbo jumbo.
 I think the truth is, as so often, somewhere in the middle.
-Yes, these ideas work, but only to an extent, and they’re not the be-all, end-all.
-Take them with a grain of salt, reflect, and then come to your own conclusions about The Secret.
+Yes, this power of positive thinking idea works, but only to an extent, and they’re not the be-all, end-all.
+Take them with a grain of salt, reflect, read The Secret, and then come to your own conclusions about it.

 What else can you learn from the blinks?